Coopers 12-min run Print E-mail

 Background:

-The 12 min run test is also called the Cooper test.
+The 12 min run test is also known as the Cooper test.
 It was developed in the sixties as an easy tool to estimate VO2max in soldiers.

 Reference: